Styyx1/ADT/README.md

 Yes, this basically just means that the mod was not downloaded from nexus so MO2 doesn't fully know where the mod came from.

-### What's the difference between ADT and Skyrim Modding Essentials (SME)?
+### What's the difference between STD and Skyrim Modding Essentials (SME)?

 SME is aimed at users wanting to create their own list and comes with a lot more content inlcuding mesh fixes and minor tweaks.
-ADT is for mod-authors who want a blank canvas to build/test their creations on.
+STD is for mod-authors who want a blank canvas to build/test their creations on.
 Whilst there is some overlap, they are aimed at different audiences.

-### Can I use ADT as a base for my modlist?
+### Can I use STD as a base for my modlist?

 Yes you can, but I would recommend using Skyrim Modding Essentials (SME) for that as it is made for that very purpose.